 Freshly caught mussels from Brancaster Staithe harbour are a real treat.
 The mussels are collected when they are at the juvenile stage from wild settlements around the Wash and then placed in the harbour, where they can feed on the nutrients running off the salt marshes and grow into the delicious product that Brancaster is famous for.

 In season from September to April, these delicious and juicy shellfish will be on every restaurant menu, and in every fishmonger in Norfolk during this time.
 Get your mussel fix at The White Horse Inn in Brancaster Staithe, with glorious views across the marshes, or the slightly more formal Titchwell Manor, just up the road.

 RELATED POST: 26 Norfolk Food & Drink You Must Try!

 Known as Stewkey Blues because of their distinctive grey-blue colour, cockles from Stiffkey (pronounced stew•key) are generally held to be the best cockles in the UK.
 The muddy creeks here provide a good habitat for cockles to flourish, where they live buried an inch under the muddy sand.

 Stiffkey cockles are still harvested traditionally by hand, using broad rakes and nets, and are best enjoyed by the seaside, with vinegar and a sprinkle of pepper.

 Samphire, pronounced locally as sampha, thrives in the salt marshes of North Norfolk.
 Known as ‘sea asparagus’ or ‘sea pickle’, samphire can be purchased throughout Norfolk from spring onwards.
-You’ll find it for sale in countryside lay-bys, outside cottages villages along the coast and in North Norfolk farm shops.
+You’ll find it for sale in countryside lay-bys, outside cottages villages along the coast, at local farmers markets and in North Norfolk farm shops.

 This unique wild plant, which tastes like the sea, is best enjoyed steamed with a little bit of butter.